arjungandhi/arjungandhi.com/content/projects/robots/swolkat.md

 ### Intermittent Crawl Gait
-The intermittent crawl Gait consists of 2 major movements: First the body is moved to the center of the triangle formed by the 3 grounded legs, then the stepping leg is moved forward
+The intermittent crawl Gait consists of 2 major movements.
+First, the body is moved to the center of the triangle formed by the 3 grounded legs, then the stepping leg is moved forward

 {{< youtube 8ohMD32n8FU >}}

 # The Results

-Unfortunately at the end of the day the robot didnt walk due to some major mechanical limitations in the belt transmission.
-But I learned a whole lot and this isnt the end of quadrupeds for me.
-Here some fun photos/videos of legs the robot.
+While the robot didn't walk due to major mechanical limitations in the belt transmission, I learned a whole lot.
+This isn't the end of quadrupeds for me, but it is the end of this post.
+Here's some fun photos/videos of legs the robot!

 # Photos/Videos
 {{< google-photos tbHcgyWN44g9qj216  >}}